 Lesson learned: Clearly define your goal at the very beginning and then plot a route towards this goal’s achievement.

-The twins set themselves the challenge of learning a language in a week in order to stretch themselves, and then it was a question of choosing which language to learn.
+The twins set themselves the challenge of having a conversation in a new language in a week in order to stretch themselves, and then it was a question of choosing which language to learn.
 Turkish presented itself as a natural option; there are nigh on 300,000 Turkish speakers in Germany’s capital, and the areas of Kreuzberg and Neukölln are dotted with stores adorned with signs in Turkish.
-Truly understanding one’s environment in these neighbourhoods requires one to first understand Turkish.
+Truly understanding one’s environment in these neighborhoods requires one to first understand Turkish.

 2. Get Sticky